Youssef-Ali-Mokhtar/Familia/README.md

 # Familia
-Familia is a one public room chat app.
+Familia is an Android chat room app using firebase that can only be accessed by authorized people.